 Belgrade Walking Tour

 We'll meet at the indicated time across the street from the House of the National Assembly of the Republic of Serbia.
-This building, completed in 1936, features neo-Baroque and neo-Renaissance styles and was built over several decades due to interruptions from the Balkan Wars, World War I, and the Great Depression.
-Just steps away, we'll see the Monument to Nikola Pašic, an important Balkan politician.
+This building, completed in 1936, is notable for its neo-Baroque and neo-Renaissance styles.
+The construction was interrupted by the Balkan Wars, World War I, and the Great Depression.
+Nearby, we will see the Monument to Nikola Pašic, a significant political figure in the Balkans.

-The guided tour of Belgrade will continue to Terazije Square, stopping in front of the Moskva Hotel, known for hosting many famous guests.
+The guided tour continues to Terazije Square, stopping at the iconic Moskva Hotel, which has hosted many renowned guests.

-Next is Republic Square, where we will admire the façades of the National Theatre and National Museum.
-We will stroll along Knez Mihailo, a vibrant shopping street, towards the Cathedral Church of St Michael the Archangel, a significant place of worship.
+Next, we will visit Republic Square to admire the façades of the National Theatre and the National Museum.
+We will then stroll along Knez Mihailo, a vibrant shopping street, until we reach the Cathedral Church of St Michael the Archangel, an important place of worship.

-Near the cathedral, we will visit one of Belgrade's oldest operational traditional taverns, known as "?" and learn about its intriguing name.
+Close to the cathedral is one of Belgrade's oldest traditional taverns, known as "?".
+We will explore the origin of its name.

-We will then proceed to Belgrade Fortress, a citadel from the 3rd century BC at the confluence of the Sava and Danube Rivers, where our guide will share legendary stories as we explore the ancient city walls.
+The tour will then proceed to Belgrade Fortress, a fortified citadel from the 3rd century BC located at the confluence of the Sava and Danube Rivers.
+Our guide will share legendary stories as we explore the ancient city walls.

-After 2.5 hours, the tour will conclude in Kalemegdan Park, the largest park and a key historical monument in Belgrade.
+After 2.5 hours, the tour concludes in Kalemegdan Park, the largest park and one of the significant historical monuments in Belgrade.

 Prices